 The first way in which contemporary art has enabled us to develop our understanding of an artistic medium is by broadening our conception of the sorts of thing that can be used as such media.
-The growth of new artforms - such as the readymade, computer art (Lopes 2009), street art (Bacharach, 2015; Riggle, 2010), and the like - has expanded our sense of the various artistic media available, so that we now appreciate the place of mass produced artifacts, street furniture, computer images and happenings alongside more traditional media.
+The growth of new art forms - such as the readymade, computer art (Lopes 2009), street art (Bacharach, 2015; Riggle, 2010), and the like - has expanded our sense of the various artistic media available, so that we now appreciate the place of mass produced artifacts, street furniture, computer images and happenings alongside more traditional media.
 Just about anything, we might think, can serve as an artistic medium.

 Coupled with this has been a tendency among contemporary artists to reject what has become known as the doctrine of “medium purity” (Davies 2005, 184-186; Goldie and Schellekens 2010, 18-19).
-This doctrine has it that any genuine artform has a distinctive nature that is explained by its having a medium that is specific to it.
-More precisely, the nature of any artform is said to be determined by what its distinctive medium makes uniquely possible within it.
+This doctrine has it that any genuine art form has a distinctive nature that is explained by its having a medium that is specific to it.
+More precisely, the nature of any art form is said to be determined by what its distinctive medium makes uniquely possible within it.
 Contemporary art has tended to challenge the assumption of medium purity by taking an interest in using media that are unencumbered by associations with this thesis.
-Duchamp’s readymades do not belong to an artform governed by medium purity, and neither does Piero Manzoni’s signing and dating of a woman’s arm, or, for that matter, any number of Allan Kaprow’s happenings.
+Duchamp’s readymades do not belong to an art form governed by medium purity, and neither does Piero Manzoni’s signing and dating of a woman’s arm, or, for that matter, any number of Allan Kaprow’s happenings.
 In conceptual art, particularly, the aim would seem to be that of exploiting a medium, not in order to most fully achieve the effects supposedly uniquely possible within that medium, but with a view to inducing audiences to engage intellectually and emotionally with philosophical, social, or broadly theoretical matters.

 But in addition to both being innovative in its use of artistic media and leaving behind questionable ideologies concerning the proper use of such media, contemporary art has served as a catalyst for us to think more carefully about what an artistic medium actually is.
 One such lesson that we can draw from the study of contemporary art is that the way of working with certain material that constitutes a medium can be a form of engagement that does not involve the modification of that material.
 Consider, once again, Duchamp’s In Advance of the Broken Arm.
-Duchamp does not work with the snow shovel in an analogous way to that in which a painter works with canvas and paint; rather, he uses it as is, placing it in a context that is designed to spur us into thought about the nature of art, authorship, and artistic creativity.
-Here we have a form of manipulation of an object that consists in a manner of presenting it that is designed to prompt conceptual engagement.
+Duchamp does not work with the snow shovel in an analogous way to that in which a painter works with canvas and paint; rather, he uses it as is, placing it in a context that is designed to spur us into thought about the nature of art, artistic creativity, and authorship.
+Here we have a form of manipulation of an object that consists in a manner of presenting it to an audience for their conceptual engagement.